samwell-ho/openpgp-ca/README.md

 This workflow builds on the "centralized key creation" workflow from above.

-Two independent instances of OpenPGP CA are set up, users created in each instance.
+Two independent instances of OpenPGP CA are set up, users are created in each instance.
 Then a "bridge" is configured between both OpenPGP CA instances.

 Such a bridge is configured when the CA Admins at both organizations are satisfied that the CA Admin of the other organization is following good procedures in signing keys of users within their organization.

-The end result is that users can seamlessly authenticate each other, even between organizations.
+The end result is that users can seamlessly authenticate users in the other organization, and vice versa.

 ### (1) OpenPGP CA instance 1 (setup CA and create a user)